OzanYasin/git-and-github-bootcamp/README.md

 ## Clearing The Stash

-To clear out all stashes, run `git stash clear`
+To clear out all stashes, run `git stash clear`.